vercel/styled-jsx/readme.md

   ```
 </details>

-N.B.
+<br>N.B.
 Only constants defined outside of the component scope are allowed here.
 If you want to use or toggle dynamic values depending on the component `state` or `props` then we recommend to use one of the techniques from the [Dynamic styles section](#dynamic-styles)

 ## Server-Side Rendering